dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-07-23-the-world-is-waking-up-to-bitcoin.markdown

 Joe Squawk, which brought us this insanely bullish segment as a reaction to the Trump tweet.

-"If you gave me 10--15 minutes with Trump I think I could make the case."
+{% include image.html name="twitter-squawk.png" link="https://twitter.com/SquawkCNBC/status/1149629984157261825" caption='"If you gave me 10-15 minutes with Trump I think I could make the case."
 "You could sway him on cryptocurrencies?"
-"On Bitcoin."
+"On Bitcoin."' %}

 As mentioned above, the U.S. president wasn't the only one commenting on Bitcoin recently.
 The Chair of the Federal Reserve tried his best to